greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 **Housekeeping**

 To keep your environment consistent, it’s a good idea to “freeze” the current state of the environment packages.
 You do this by creating a requirements.txt file.
 This file has many uses.
-But, as far as you are concerned, It is need to tell netlify which packeges to load when they build the site.
+But, as far as you are concerned, It is need to tell netlify which packages to load when they build the site.
 To do this, run:
 >$ pip freeze > requirements.txt

 Next, you need to create a few housekeeping files.